-How to care for Keepsake Jewellery with Resin Stones?
+How to care for Keepsake Jewellery with Resin Composite Stones?

-Now you got your precious keepsake jewellery but not sure how to care for it or scared to break or damage it.
-Or you perhaps are thinking of having gorgeous keepsakes made but not sure how to care for them.
+Now you got your precious keepsake jewellery but are not sure how to care for it or are scared to break or damage it.
+Or you are thinking of having a gorgeous keepsake made but not sure how to care for it in the future.

-All our jewellery comes with special care instructions, but just in case, we have bundled up our knowledge on jewellery care here.
+All our jewellery comes with care instructions, but just in case, we have bundled up our knowledge on jewellery care here.
 This article is written primarily for resin jewellery and resin memorial jewellery.
-You can find more information about other family heirloom creations here.

 Some of our keepsake jewellery will contain a particular type of resin.
 Some stones contain only a drop while others require more resin due to the design, such as hair keepsake or breastmilk jewellery.